telerik/kendo-react/docs/knowledge-base/panelbar-render-button-in-panelbaritem.md

 Add a Button in the PanelBarItem and within the onClick event use preventDefault and stopPropagation over the event to stop the propagation to the PanelBar.

 {% meta id height:760 %}
+{% embed_file layout/panelbar-render-button-in-panelbaritem/app.jsx preview %}
-{% embed_file layout/panelbar-render-button-in-panelbaritem/main.jsx preview %}
+{% embed_file layout/panelbar-render-button-in-panelbaritem/main.jsx %}
 {% endmeta %}